Strengthening Risk and Disaster Resilience: Bridging Science, Technology, and Community for a Safer Future

 Skills and background we are looking for in prospective students

-We welcome students with a good class degree in engineering or science, and interest/experience in numerical and data analysis.
-Good written and oral communication skills in English are also required.
+We welcome students with a strong academic background in engineering or science, as well as an interest in or experience with numerical and data analysis.
+Strong written and oral communication skills in English are also required.

 What you can expect to learn in this laboratory

-Our research concerns with the management, communication, and regulation methods for various types of risks in nature and society.
-In our laboratory, students are expected to understand the theories of risk and risk management processes, and the integrated analytical techniques for handling complex problems relating to risks and disasters.
+Our research focuses on the analysis, management, communication, and regulation of various types of risks in nature and society.
+In our laboratory, students are expected to understand the theories of risk and its management processes, as well as the integrated analytical techniques for addressing complex problems related to risks and disasters.

-【Job category of graduates】 Civil servant, consultant company, railway/ transportation/ engineering company
+【Job category of graduates】 Civil service, consulting firm, railway/ transportation/ engineering company

 Research outline

-We are conducting research on modeling, analysis, and prediction of risk cascades and resilience in infrastructure and socioeconomic systems, including (but not limited to):
+We are conducting research on frameworks and methodologies for risk prediction and disaster resilience.
+Focus areas include proactive management, resource optimization, and community-driven strategies, including (but not limited to):

 Key publications